Research Article :

 case of basic conditions, spherical particles were obtained.
 It is worth noting

 that smaller particles were produced in the latter case.
+The textural

 properties were further characterized by nitrogen adsorption.
 Specific area was